Service dog poses proudly for school picture, helps local elementary student

 “We found out the medications weren’t working, and we kind of exhausted all our medications and was told it was probably going to get worse,” says Jessica Burchette, Treyton’s mother.

-With the help of the Gravette community, more than $15,000 was raised in one night to purchase the service dog.
+With the help of the Gravette community, over $15,000 was raised in one night to purchase the service dog.

 “Every class donated baskets for a silent auction,” Burchette said.